 The Core P350 costs about $20 more than the Core 300.
 Do I think the price difference is justifiable?
 Well, well, well…not really, and I’ll explain that in a bit.
 But I believe these two products amount to a pretty decent level of usefulness (value) for the price.

-Right.
-Interestingly, the two air cleaning machines offer the same level of efficiency at a CFM of 135.
-With a CFM of 135, each of these units move 135 cubic feet of air every minute they’re chipping away at a room’s indoor air pollution.
+With a CFM of 135, the Core 300 moves 135 cubic feet of air every minute it’s chipping away at a room’s indoor air pollution.
 Now, that works out to 8,100 cubic feet per hour.
-If you run this machine in a 250 square room, the unit should return at least 4 Air Changes per hour (ACH).
+If you run this machine in a 250 square room and a ceiling height of 8 feet, the unit should return at least 4 Air Changes per hour (ACH).

 If you have a hard time breathing , make sure to pick an air purifier with an ACH of at least 4.
 And these two options are a pretty good bet.
-Both devices are designed to clean medium-sized to large rooms, and I don’t see how you’d get more cleaning power by choosing one over the other.
+Both devices are designed to clean medium-sized to large rooms.

-That said, I should mention one small difference between the Levoit Core 300 and Core P350.
-The difference is that the latter includes an additional unique air cleaning technology called the Arc Formula.
+Here’s another small difference between the Levoit Core 300 and Core P350.
+The difference is that the the Core P350 includes an additional unique air cleaning technology called the Arc Formula.

 Levoit Core Core 300 Vs Levoit Core P350: Verdict